 Continue To Sharpen Our Teaching Methods

 Teaching is more than the teacher-student relationship and includes refining our methods and pedagogy via professional development goals, colleague connections, and peer observations.
-There are many ways I, personally try to better myself.
+There are many ways I try to better myself.
 For example, I partake in mentorship programs with my colleagues, seeing how seasoned instructors overcome complicated lesson plans and present them digestibly.
 In that same respect, fresh new instructors bring new light and spunk to topics that might have grown stale over the years.
 Another aspect of instructor growth is peer reviews and observations by a colleague.
 Student feedback is excellent.
-However, that feedback is not always constructive and critical.
+However, that feedback is only sometimes constructive and critical.